Why this Harvard lawyer left the Boston Consulting Group to start an online language learning company

 A. I’ve started handling a lot of the user experience elements.
 I basically designed the FluentFlix product.
 So I’m drawing mock ups, and I’m talking to users with those mock ups.

 The point of that is, if we can perfect as much as we can before developers actually code anything, we actually end up saving a lot of time and money.

 I also spend a lot of time talking with users about potential features, as well as managing our content people and developers.

 Q. What do you find most exciting about your current role?

 A. The number one thing is that entrepreneurship is an act of creativity.
 There’s something that didn’t exist in the world before you started, and through your efforts, it comes into being.
 The world is a different place because you started on that path.
 That’s the most exciting thing.

 You also build a team, and you try to create an environment where everyone can perform at their best.
 That’s been very rewarding.
 And creating something that customers like, that improves their lives, has been fantastic.

-Q. You currently work with a fully remote team.
-What are some best practices you’ve learned around how to make that work successfully?
+Q. You work with a remote team.
+What are best practices you’ve learned around how to do that successfully?

 A. My team is in Shanghai and Taiwan.
 I’ve met one of my employees a few times and the others I’ve never met.

 It works, firstly, because they are good, responsible people who are passionate about the product.
 That makes up for a lot of other difficulties that could arise.